Decorating Your Buy-to-Let Flat? Put Down the Magnolia!

 People like privacy without necessarily shutting out outside light, so a combination of cotton curtains (easy to wash) and venetian blinds give tenants the maximum flexibility.
 Blinds alone can be a bit cold, plus curtains will help to absorb sound.
 A single pendant ceiling light is totally inadequate, so add some mood-enhancing and dimmable wall fittings or uplighters to enhance your property’s appeal.
 The little touches can make all the difference.

 Regardless of your intended tenants, it is essential to get adequate, specialist insurance for rental properties.
 Standard building and contents insurance won’t cover buy-to-lets, as the risks are different, and it’s seen as a commercial enterprise.
-A company such as UkinsuranceNET can advise you as to the policy you will need.

 The buy-to-let market can be fraught with difficult decisions but by doing some research and thinking logically, you’ll have it covered in no time.